keenan/cordova-phonegap-audio-encode/README.md

  * fail: (required) This function is called on encode failure and will be passed a statusCode.

 Example:

-		var fullPathToWavFile = cordova.file.documentsDirectory + "wavefile.wav";
+        	// Note: cordova.file.documentsDirectory is from the cordova file plugin https://github.com/apache/cordova-plugin-file/ var fullPathToWavFile = cordova.file.documentsDirectory + "wavefile.wav";
 		window.plugins.AudioEncode.encodeAudio(fullPathToWavFile, success, fail);